actionml/universal-recommender/README.md

 	{
 	}

-This is a simple way to get popular items.
+This returns only popular items.
 All returned scores will be 0 but the order will be based on relative popularity.
-Field-based biases for boosts and filters can also be applied.
+Property-based biases for boosts and filters can also be applied as with any other query.
+See `algorithm: backfillField:` parameters for a discussion of how the ranking of all items is calculated.

 ##Events
 The Universal takes in potentially many events.
-These should be seen as a primary evnet, which is a very clear indication of a user preference and secondary events that we think may tell us something about user "taste" in some way.
-The Universal Recommender is built on a distributed Correlation Engine so it will test that these secondary events actually relate to the primary one and those that do not correlate will have little or no effect on recommendations (though they will make it longer to train and get query results).
-It is recommended that you start with one ot two events and increase the number as you see how these events effect results and timing.
+These should be seen as a primary event, which is a very clear indication of a user preference and secondary events that we think may tell us something about user "taste" in some way.
+The Universal Recommender is built on a distributed Correlated Cross-Occurrence (CCO) Engine, which basically means that it will test every secondary event to make sure that it actually corelates to the primary one and those that do not correlate will have little or no effect on recommendations (though they will make it longer to train and get query results).
+See ActionML's Analysis Tools for methods to test event predictiveness.

 ###Usage Events